fragcolor-xyz/shards/docs/docs/contribute/docs/making-changes.md

 Now we're ready to make some changes!

-Let's change the page header's title 'Fragcolor documentation' (sentence case) to 'Fragcolor Documentation' (title case) and save the edit.
+As an exercise, let's change the case of the header's title text.
+Change 'Fragcolor documentation' (sentence case) to 'Fragcolor Documentation' (title case).
+Save the edit.

 Before the change:
 ![Edit the source file](assets/changes_change.png)